*** Rankings below based on 0.5 PPR leagues

 These RBs should be targeted in the mid part of your fantasy drafts (rounds 8 and onward).

 I’ve noted above the general rounds in which the RBs in each tier should be drafted, so I won’t regurgitate that information here.
-But taking a macro level view of the situation, you should target at least 1 RB from within the top 3 tiers, with your second RB coming from no lower than tier 5.
-Yes, this guidance differs from previous seasons, where RBs were must-drafts much earlier.
-This season we have less sure things at RB and more depth (given more timeshares), so it’s not as imperative to lock in your RBs right away.
-I would also suggest targeting RBs who are one incident away from potential RB1 status (i.e. Tony Pollard, Rhamondre Stevenson Alexander Mattison, Ken Walker, etc.) as you get into the mid parts of your drafts, along with some top rookies such as James Cook, Dameon Pierce, and Isaiah Spiller (to go along with the aforementioned Walker).
-The theme here – draft for upside at RB with your mid to later round picks.
+But taking a macro level view of the situation, you should target at least 1 RB from within the top 3 tiers, with your second RB coming from no lower than tier 5…and ideally by tier 4.
+From there, target a few RBs among the tier 6 and 7 groups who have upside – either injury prone players with massive upside or backups who are an injury away from bell cow status.
+The theme here – draft solid, safe RB options as your starting anchors, then shoot for upside at RB with your mid to later round picks.

 Thank you for reading my articles on RealGM!
 I have a request of you – if you enjoy my work, I kindly ask that you consider following me on Twitter if you aren’t already.
 My Twitter handle is @NeemaHodjatNFL.
 Your support is very much appreciated.